benoitboidin/ben_website.github.io/content/coco_format.md

 }]
 ```

-Other formats can be found in the official documentation (link above).
+Other formats can be found in the [official documentation](https://cocodataset.org/#format-data).

 ## Base classes

-Interesting classes: boat, kite.

 ```javascript
  {1: 'person',